Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 17 hours and 21 minutes.
 It is 1 hour and 19 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 4 hours and 37 minutes longer than the mean synodic month length.
 It is 2 hours and 26 minutes shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠164.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠188.3°.
+The true anomaly of the Moon orbit is ∠164.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠188.3°.

-13 days after point of perigee on 1 March 2029 at 18:30 in ♍ Virgo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 16 March 2029 at 21:33 in ♈ Aries.
+13 days since point of perigee on 1 March 2029 at 18:30 in ♍ Virgo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 16 March 2029 at 21:33 in ♈ Aries.

 The Moon is 404 886 km (251 584 mi) away from Earth and getting further over the next day until the point apogee when Earth-Moon distance is going to be 406 528 km (252 605 mi).

-6 days after ascending node on 9 March 2029 at 05:00 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 23 March 2029 at 20:28 in ♋ Cancer.
+6 days after ascending node on 9 March 2029 at 05:00 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 23 March 2029 at 20:28 in ♋ Cancer.

-8 days since the previous standstill on 7 March 2029 at 11:58 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.921°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠24.763° at the point of next northern standstill on 22 March 2029 at 05:25 in ♊ Gemini.
+8 days since the last southern standstill on 7 March 2029 at 11:58 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.921° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠24.763° at the point of next northern standstill on 22 March 2029 at 05:25 in ♊ Gemini.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.